omeka/omeka-s-enduser/docs/modules/mapping.md

  * **Base URL**: Add a map overlay to the WMS map by URL.
  * **Layers**: Any of the offered layers you wish to use, separated by commas.
 This is a string or strings provided by the WMS host.
  * **Styles**: Any styles you wish to use, separated by commas.
 This is a string or strings provided by the WMS host.

+Five fields are available for WMTS overlays - the same four as WMS, plus you must supply:

+* **Tile matrix set**: A code

 Two fields are available for IIIF overlays: